 The MFT Leadership Collaborative

-The regional hosts have regular phone conferences to engage all the regions in a collective effort.
-The Leadership Collaborative includes representatives of CAMFT and AAMFT and is facilitated by Phillips Graduate University.
+The regional hosts have regular phone conferences to engage all the regions in a collective effort and is facilitated by Phillips.
 This collaboration has advanced the integrity of the profession and the participation of its members in local and state governance.

 In 2008 the MFT Leadership Collaborative was successful in obtaining a grant from the California Mental Health Department in awarding educational stipends to MFT students.
 Through this grant the MFT educators united to recruit students who were committed to public mental health practice and who were able to provide linguistic and culturally appropriate services to “difficult to hire” areas of the state.

 Because the MFT Consortium is not a legal entity, Phillips was chosen as its legal entity and administrator of the stipend program.
 The MFT Leadership Collaborative provided leadership and guidance in the effective delivery of the California Stipend Program for MFT students.
 The statewide educational stipend program was in effect from FY 2008-09 to FY 2017-18 when the state discontinued these stipend programs.
 Overall, 812 stipends were awarded and these stipend recipients were employed throughout 40 counties in California.

 MFT Consortium of Greater Sacramento

 Host: Paul Jenkins, Ph.D., National University, Sacramento, Pjenkins@nu.edu

 Tiffany O’Shaughnessy, Ph.D., San Francisco State University, firstname.lastname@example.org